authelia/authelia/docs/build.md

     ./node_modules/.bin/grunt test-server

+To run the shared library unit tests, run:

+    ./node_modules/.bin/grunt test-shared

 ### Integration tests

-Integration tests are mainly based on Selenium so they need a complete environment to be set up.
+Integration tests are mainly based on Selenium so they need a complete environment to be run.

-Start by making sure **Authelia** is built with:
+You can start by making sure **Authelia** is built with:

     grunt build